Holistic Health Talk

 Coconut milk comes in light and whole varieties.
 I really like the whole, because it is much richer and creamier.

-Now if you’ve been with me a while you also know that I recommend keeping sweet fruits to a minimum, because of their sugar content.
-This is especially true for people who have an issue with Candida, adrenal fatigue, sugar addiction, hypoglycemia, compulsive overeating, depression, anxiety, hyperactivity or adhd, food addiction, diabetes, etc,
+Now if you’ve been with me a while, you also know that I recommend keeping sweet fruits to a minimum, because of their sugar content.
+This is especially true for people who have an issue with Candida, adrenal fatigue, sugar addiction, hypoglycemia, compulsive overeating, depression, anxiety, hyperactivity or adhd, food addiction, diabetes, low blood sugar, type 2 diabetes, insulin resistance, heart disease, etc. Sugar, in any form, if eaten in excess leads to poor health.

 However, this smoothie has no sweeteners added other than stevia, which is harmless.
-Strawberries are low in natural sugar and the nuts provide protein, which makes it easier on blood sugar, neurotransmitters and adrenals.
+Strawberries are low in natural sugar, the nuts provide protein and fat, the coconut milk provides fat, all of which makes it easier on insulin, blood sugar, neurotransmitters and adrenals.
 So this is a great recipe that people with Candida, adrenal fatigue, sugar addiction, hypoglycemia, etc., can enjoy from time to time without too much worry.

-But like I mentioned with the peach and almond recipe, you should be aware that I’m not encouraging you to eat this kind of food on a daily basis.
-However it is something you can indulge in occasionally.
+But, you should be aware that I’m not encouraging you to eat this kind of food on a daily basis.
+It is something you can indulge in occasionally as a treat.

 When you eat in this manner, it makes your meals much more satisfying and fulfilling.
 It encourages healthy digestion and allows the chemicals in your brain to communicate with your body, which curbs cravings for more carbs and you are less likely to overeat.
 When you savor and appreciate your eating experience, it is healthier for the mind, body and self.